Crispy Pork Carnitas Recipe

 Key Ingredients

-- Pork – You want to use a higher fat content cut for carnitas such as pork butt or pork shoulder.
+- Pork – You want to use a higher fat content cut for carnitas such as pork butt (boston butt) or pork shoulder.
 This help keeps the meat tender and juicy during the long cooking time.
+Boneless pork shoulder works just as well.

 - Seasoning – The secret to carnitas is the citrus juice!
 Marinating the pork in fresh orange and lime juice helps tenderize and break down the meat.
-It also adds a bright fresh flavor!
+The citrus flavors add a bright fresh flavor!

 How To Make Crispy Pork Carnitas In The Oven